a-very-old-sock/fcalike/README.md

 - inflation

 There's a lot of stuff that isn't fleshed out much yet.
 Priorities are:
-- buttons for one-on-one interactions between player and slave outside of events
+- more buttons for one-on-one interactions between player and slave outside of events to change kinks, stats, etc
 - more events, especially event plot sequences
 - effects from buildings (ie, build a bath house and get the ability to change slave hair color; build a kitchen and unlock new events, etc)